magcode/mpower-tools/mqtt/client/readme.md

 # Integrating into openHAB

-This is an example how to define an openHAB items:
+This is an example how to define an openHAB thing:

 ```
 Thing mqtt:topic:switchTV "Switch TV" (mqtt:broker:mosquitto) {